 Scans provided by Kim Lundgreen.
 Thanks, Kim!

 February 21, 1942: Judy was scheduled for a For Me And My Gal rehearsal, but canceled.
 The assistant director’s notes state: “Cancelled Rehearsal Today Due to Fact Judy Garland Did not want to rehearse.”
 It wasn’t easy keeping up with Gene Kelly!

-February 21, 1945: The Harvey Girls filming continued on MGM’s Back Lot #3, the “Western Street” which was dressed up to be the fictional town of Sandrock, New Mexico.
+February 21, 1945: The Harvey Girls filming continued on MGM’s Back Lot #3, on the “Billy The Kid Street” which was dressed up to be the fictional town of Sandrock, New Mexico.
 The scenes filmed were on the “Exterior R.R.
 Station.”
 Time called: 10 a.m.; Judy arrived on set at 12:20 p.m.; dismissed at 3:50 p.m.

 Poster image provided by Kim Lundgreen.
 Thanks, Kim!

 February 21, 1946: This two-page ad appeared in the Film Daily trade magazine.
 It’s anyone’s guess as to why MGM had a Santa-themed ad in February.

 February 21, 1947: Filming on The Pirate continued with scenes shot on the “Interior Manuela’s Bedroom” (wedding dress) and “Interior Hotel Bedroom” sets.
 Time called: 9 a.m.; Judy arrived at 9:20 a.m.; dismissed: 6:30 p.m.

 February 21, 1959: Here is a short review of Judy’s very first concert album, “Garland at the Grove.”